-NAR: February existing home sales rose 9.5%
+NAR: Existing home sales in February rose 9.5%

-The median price for an existing home for all housing types in February was $384,500, up 5.7% from the previous year ($363,600).
-All four US regions recorded price increases.
+The median price for an existing home across all housing types in February was $384,500, up 5.7% from the previous year ($363,600).
+All four U.S. regions saw price increases.

 Realtors® Confidence Index